LoveLiveisinBBTAG/Tekken-Jukebox-Dark-Resurrection/Tekken Jukebox Bloodline Resurrection/bin/README.txt

 # Changelog

-* Fixed an error where music would not play in ranked matches.
+* Fixed an error where music would not play in local gamemodes after the last version broke them.
+* Fixed an error where pressing the preview button before starting the jukebox would make that file not play when its stage was selected

 # Currently known bugs

 * Not having a main menu song may cause no other songs to play.
 I reccomend having a main menu song and just turning the volume to 0 if you don't want to hear it.
+* Music only starts after the intro cinematics.
-* Returning to the main menu after an online match causes the main menu music to not play.
+* Returning to the main menu immediately after an online match causes the main menu music to not play.
 I currently don't have a fix for this.
-Changing to another stage causes the music for that stage to still play.
+Changing to another stage causes the music for that stage to still play, and returning to the warmup stage before the main menu causes the music to still play.
 * Starting the jukebox before the actual game can sometimes cause the program to hang.
+* Lobbies are untested
+* Preview button causes some strangeness when the jukebox is enabled.
+Don't press them when it's enabled, I'll disable them in the next update.